wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/msgraph-toolkit-intro/includes/5-show-m365-data.md

 :::image type="content" source="../media/05-mgt-peoplepicker-showmax.png" alt-text="Microsoft Graph Toolkit People Picker show-max attribute":::

 In summary, all components in Microsoft Graph Toolkit share the same structure.
-They work with Providers to handle the authentication, get data using Microsoft Graph and show the results with pre-built UI.
-Components also handle the the exceptions and errors.
+They work with Providers to handle the authentication, get data using Microsoft Graph APIs and show the results with pre-built UI.